Oil operators get DUCs in a row, adding fracking crews to boost output

 Patterson-UTI, which has a larger contract drilling portfolio than hydraulic fracturing, bottomed out at four hydraulic fracturing fleets in June, but will average six fleets this quarter.
 Rival ProPetro is anticipated to average 9.5 fleets in the fourth quarter, versus four fleets in the second quarter of this year, according to analysts at investment firm Evercore ISI.

-(Reporting by Liz Hampton in Denver; Additional reporting by Jennifer Hiller in Houston; editing by Diane Craft)
+(Reporting by Liz Hampton in Denver; Additional reporting by Jennifer Hiller in Houston; editing by Diane Craft and David Gregorio)

 ((Liz.Hampton@thomsonreuters.com; +1 713 210 8522; Reuters Messaging: Reuters Messaging: liz.hampton.reuters@reuters.net))